2017-12-31

 Kenny, "No, we can hang it on the office's wall."

-Ahmad, tearing the paper up, "This paper just to show it when you go to a company.
-So, you don't need it formally, his company is on the list, all he needs is this registration number."
+Ahmad, tearing the paper up, says, "This paper is just to show it when you go to a company.
+So, you don't need it formally.
+His company is on the list; he only needs this registration number."

 Kenny, "Yes."

-Finally, this message of Singapore's story in this episode showing Singapore's story gives a hope that whatever difficult things are and whatever the backwardness in the streets.
-There is always a hope for reformation and become like this and even better, if there is a wise leadership, people want to be developed, and a country working for all of this -government and people."
+Finally, this message of Singapore's story in this episode gives hope that whatever difficult things are and whatever backwardness in the streets, there is always hope for reformation and becoming like this.
+Even better, if there is wise leadership, people want to be developed, and a country working for all of this—government and people."

 The end